 Monitoring and Assessment

 Monitoring involves repeating measurements through time, usually with the aim of detecting change, such as trends in coral cover or fish abundance (e.g., of herbivores).
-Assessment refers to a one-time measurement of variables relating to ecological or social conditions or pressures.
+Assessment refers to a one-time measurement of indicators relating to ecological or social conditions or pressures.
 For example, a one-time survey of coral reefs damaged by a ship grounding would be considered an assessment, whereas surveying the same coral reef sites annually using similar methods is monitoring.
-Resilience assessments are an example that are commonly used by reef managers to assess the relative resilience of different sites.

-This section provides an overview of how to design different reef monitoring programs and conduct reef resilience assessments.
-For more in-depth information, take the Coral Reef Resilience Online Course.
-Read a description of the course or enroll in the course.
+This toolkit provides an overview of how to design different reef monitoring programs and conduct assessments.
+For more in-depth information, take the Introduction to Coral Reef Management Online Course Lesson 4: Assessing and Monitoring Reefs.

 Diver monitoring reefs in the Florida Keys.
 Photo © Shaun Wolfe/Ocean Image Bank